-On September 10, 2019, the New York City Council Committee on Housing and Buildings held a hearing on Introduction No. 1481.
-The Committee heard testimony from Commissioner LaRocca, members of the real estate and plumbing industries, labor advocates, environmental advocates, and other interested members of the public in support of Introduction No. 1481.
-Introduction No. 1481
+On September 10, 2019, the New York City Council Committee on Housing and Buildings held a hearing on Introduction No. 1481-A. The Committee heard testimony from the Department of Buildings’ Commissioner Melanie LaRocca, members of the real estate and plumbing industries, labor advocates, environmental advocates, and other interested members of the public in support of Introduction No. 1481-A.

 The New York City Construction Codes protect public health, safety, general welfare, and the environment by establishing minimum standards for the design, construction, and occupancy of buildings.
 To ensure the City’s construction regulations are up-to-date, every three years the City’s Construction Codes must be updated based on the latest version of the International Code Council Codes (I-Codes).